Bulimia Treatment for Women

 Cognitive behavioral therapy (CBT) and psychotherapy are essential aspects of treating bulimia as well as all eating disorders.
 Our individual counseling program focuses on discovering why patients have arrived at a point where bulimic behaviors are consuming their lives.
 By learning how to use adaptive coping skills to manage emotions and situations that trigger bulimic behaviors, patients ultimately discover the psychological freedom that comes from resolving past hurts and inner conflicts preventing them from moving forward in their lives.

-At JourneyPure Voyage, we gently but firmly help our patients identify and challenge aspects of their lives that have compelled them to turn to self-destructive actions characterizing bulimia.
-We take the time to establish therapeutic relationships with all our patients so discussing past traumas and current fears with eating disorder therapists is a cathartic and supportive experience.
-If you or a loved one is suffering with bulimia, please call us today at (615) 939-9294.
+Gently but firmly helping patients identify and challenge aspects of their lives that have compelled them to turn to self-destructive actions characterizing bulimia is an important first step.
+Taking the time to establish therapeutic relationships with patients and discussing past traumas and current fears with eating disorder therapists is a cathartic and supportive experience.
+We encourage you to seek help today if you or a loved one are suffering from Bullemia.